MicrosoftDocs/Advertising/advertising/scripts/reference/AssetGroupSelector.md

 ---
 title: "AssetGroupSelector object"
-description: "Contains the methods for filtering the list of ad groups to return."
+description: "Contains the methods for filtering the list of asset groups to return."
 author: jonmeyers
 ms.author: jonmeyers
 ms.date: 11/13/2024